Saturday, August 26, 2023

 Frontier, Ultima, Sundog, whaaaaat?

-Personally, I instantly had an Ultima V vibe, which was excellent but, there is more to this game than first meets the eye.
+I instantly got that Ultima V vibe, which is excellent!
+However, there is more to this game than first meets the eye.
 Roguelike comes to the Atari ST yet again and what's more, it looks the part with a style I love.
 Yes, it does draw heavily on the imagination but that's the best way - I don't want anything "better" as this would bloat and spoil the whole experience.
-Also, I cannot help but mention the audio surprise when first booting up - thank you Count Zero :)
+Also, I cannot help but mention the audio surprise when first booting up - thank you Count Zero!!

-Okay, guys, this #rpg release is completely free to download.
+Okay, this #roguelike is completely free to download.
 However, please consider contributing a little of your hard-earned cash to help support Dr Floyd/Gamopat for all the hard graft that's obviously gone into the production of this tremendous game.
-I truly do mean that because this game is very promising and I'm hugely excited about it!!
+I truly mean this, because the game is very promising!!
+I'm hugely excited about it :)

 Here is the download link with a copy & paste of the basics along with some of my fabulous screenshots...